 Utilizing these questions, Ben Duncan, Kearns & West, led participants through a series of discussions.
-Each segment corresponded to a dedicated conversation through the Miro board, the chat function, or participants' verbal remarks.
+Each segment corresponded to a dedicated conversation through the Miro board, the chat function, or participant's verbal remarks.
 Each section began with an introduction to the topic matter and a preview of the questions featured on the Miro board.
 Each discussion segment concluded with a summarization of themes, and its relationship to the larger goals of hosting a series of listening sessions.

-In addition to guided facilitation of virtual activities and open reflection, the listening session opened with words from Rachael Taylor, Principal Deputy Assistant Secretary for Policy, Management, and Budget.
-Principal Deputy Assistant Secretary Taylor welcomed the public to be part of a larger conversation about how to make equity improvements to the Department of the Interior acknowledging that these are hard conversations to have, but necessary in making future programs and policies more inclusive.
-While the Department could not make any promises for immediate action, Principal Deputy Assistant Secretary Taylor acknowledged appreciation of being in the room to hear participants' experiences and indicated that the Department plans to publish an Equity Plan in the Spring of 2022.
+In addition to guided facilitation of virtual activities and open reflection, the listening session opened with words from Andrea Brandon, Deputy Assistant Secretary for Budget, Finance, Grants, and Acquisition.
+Deputy Assistant Secretary Brandon welcomed the public to be part of a larger conversation about how to make equity improvements to the Department of the Interior, acknowledging that these conversations can be difficult, but necessary in making future programs and policies more inclusive.
+While the Department could not make any promises for immediate action, Assistant Secretary

+Brandon acknowledged DOI's appreciation of being in the room to hear participants' experiences and indicated that the Department plans to publish an Equity Plan in the Spring of 2022.

 The session closed with remarks from Ben Duncan, Kearns & West, who reiterated that the listening sessions are providing a foundation for future conversations around how DOI can engage with businesses with characteristics that align with the definition of underserved communities.
-He also reiterated his appreciation for all who participated in these conversations and encouraged participants to continue to have conversations with the Department.
+He also emphasized his appreciation for all who participated in these conversations and encouraged participants to continue to have conversations with the Department.